 Seal a Meal vs Foodsaver Vacuum Sealers – Models Compared

-Even before we knew that bacteria existed, humans had realized that food resources had a shelf-life, and so we began experimenting with ways to keep it safe for consumption.
-We put food in cool spots in our homes, hung it in outbuildings and eventually found that salting meat kept it fresh for long periods of time.
+Even before we knew that bacteria existed, humans realized that food had a shelf-life, and so we began experimenting with ways to keep it safe for consumption.
+We put food in cold spots in our homes, hung it in outbuildings and eventually found that salting meat kept it fresh for long periods of time.

 With the advent of science and the discovery of microbes, we were better able to seek out new ways of not only keeping our food safe, but making it last far longer than ever before.
 Enter vacuum food sealers.

-Whether you have a large family or live alone, have a summer garden, own berry bushes, or hunt, vacuum sealing your prizes can be an important way to enhance your food budget.
+Whether you have a large family or live alone, have a summer garden, own berry bushes, or hunt, vacuum sealing your prizes is an effective way to stretch your food budget.
 Some who prefer to buy their groceries in bulk also enjoy the benefits of using a food sealing system.
 It allows them to save space in their freezer or pantry and avoid freezer burn.

 Another use for a vacuum sealing system that is much less known, is its use for hunters or fishermen to preserve game.

 Two more ways hunters find benefits in using a vacuum sealer is in keeping vital equipment safe from moisture and in the ease of transport of their meat.
 No one wants to need a fresh set of flashlight batteries only to find they have gotten wet from your last trip and are now rusty and no good.

 There are many vacuum sealers on the market today, but two stand out as being the best in both value and popularity.

 Comparing FoodSaver to Seal-A-Meal

 However, the cost of all but the basic models can be prohibitive to people who are not wishing to buy and preserve large quantities of food.
-For instance, a bachelor who wants to preserve his leftovers for a few days will not need nor desire having such the possible expenses involved with a FoodSaver product.
+For instance, a bachelor who wants to preserve his leftovers for a few days will not need nor desire the expenses involved with a FoodSaver product.